lynnfaraday/aresmush.com/fs3/fs3-3/combat-mechanics.md

 | 2-3 | Armor slows considerably.
 Armor reduces damage lethality by 50-99. |
 | <1 | Armor stops the attack completely; no damage is done.|

 The table below shows some suggested protection and penetration based on the modern world.
+Note that if the protection/penetration values are more than 5 apart, they're severely mismatched.
+A light cannon (Pen 10) will cut like butter through kevlar armor (Protect 5), while a rifle (pen 6) has no chance against an APC (Protect 12).
+Kevlar and small arms are evenly matched (5-6 vs. 7-8) so the armor has a good chance of at least slowing the bullet down or even stopping it completely.

 | Weapon / Armor| Penetration / Protection Value |
 | ---- |